CarsonMcKinstry/iron-oxide-documentation/option/methods/README.md

 # Methods

-`Option` comes with some built-in methods for interacting with the value wrapped in `Option` and handling what happens when your `Option` is a `None`.
+`Option` comes with some built-in methods for interacting with the wrapped value and handling what happens when the `Option` is `None`.

-## Interacting with the value
+### Interacting with the value

 From our introductory example, we now have a `find` function with the signature